WNED-TV

-WNED-TV (channel 17), branded BTPM PBS, is a PBS member television station in Buffalo, New York, United States.
+WNED-TV (channel 17), branded as BTPM PBS, is a PBS member television station in Buffalo, New York, United States.
 It is owned by the Western New York Public Broadcasting Association (doing business as Buffalo Toronto Public Media) alongside NPR member WBFO (88.7 FM) and classical music radio station WNED-FM (94.5).
 The three stations share studios in Horizons Plaza at 140 Lower Terrace in downtown Buffalo; WNED-TV's transmitter is located in Grand Island, New York.

 The station services both the Buffalo–Niagara Falls metropolitan area and the Greater Toronto Area of Canada.